Primestyler/image-sharing/arc42/arc42-template-EN.md

 ### 2. Database Interaction Module

-The Database Interaction Module facilitates communication between the Server Nodes and the underlying database system.
+The Database Interaction Module is responsible for the communication between the Server Nodes and the database.
 It is responsible for storing and retrieving data related to user accounts, uploaded images, and other relevant information.
 This module ensures seamless data transactions between the server and the persistent storage.

 #### Connections: